Liangsanzhu/AlignCVC/README.md

 **Note**: The system and dataloader code are currently not available, coming soon.

-## 📦 Checkpoints
+## 📦 Download Checkpoints

 Checkpoints are hosted on HuggingFace.
-To download and upload checkpoints:
+To download them:

 1. Install git-xet (required for large file handling)
     ```bash